fabric8io/fabric8/docs/openShiftDocker.md

 #### Trouble shooting boot2docker

-If you are using OS X or a Mac and using boot2docker then sometimes you might see that boot2docker struggles to see index.docker.io when downloading images.
-A work around is as follows:
+If you are using OS X or a Mac and using boot2docker then sometimes you might see that boot2docker struggles to see index.docker.io when downloading images due to DNS issues.
+A [work around](http://stackoverflow.com/questions/24060099/docker-failed-to-pull-images-from-registry) is as follows:

     boot2docker ssh
-    sudo vi /etc/hosts
+    sudo vi /etc/resolv.conf

-Then add this line to the file:
+Then add this line to the top of the file:

-    162.242.195.84 index.docker.io
+    nameserver 8.8.8.8
+    nameserver 8.8.4.4

 Then save by typing ":qw" and then type